 Bungee jumping is described as a sport where the participant free-falls from a platform, springing up and down from tension.
 It’s about attempting to do something that you thought you couldn’t do and also overcoming your inner most fears with an adrenaline rush!

-It involves a number of techniques and set ups such as the swan dive, back dive, bat dive (hanging upside down and dropped) and lastly the water touchdown were the jump is calculated so that the jumper dips into the water without submersion.
+It involves a number of techniques and set ups such as the swan dive, back dive, bat dive (hanging upside down and dropped) and lastly the water touchdown where the jump is calculated so that the jumper dips into the water without submersion.
 A boat is always ready for you down at the river, so that you are picked and do not have to swim after your jump.

 Uganda is an equatorial country of astonishing contrasts.
 No other area in Africa can match its amazing diversity of habitats ranging from arid semi-deserts, rich savannahs, lowlands and montane rainforests to vast wetlands, volcanoes and an afro-alpine zone, and covering an altitude from 650 to 5000 meters.